lechiluan/lechiluan/README.md

 # Hi👋, I'am Lê Chí Luân.
-- 🔭 I’m currently studying  on University of Greenwich(UK).
+- 🔭 I’m currently learning Software Engineering on University of Greenwich(UK).
-- 🌱 I’m currently learning Software Engineering.
 - 📫 How to reach me: <a href="https://fb.com/chiluanit" target="_blank">Facebook</a>, <a href="https://linkedin.com/in/lechiluan" target="_blank">LinkedIn</a>.
 - 📫 Email: chiluan6601@gmail.com
 ### HAVE A NICE DAY !!!